Eric Bristow: Career

+Bristow began playing darts at the age of 11 when his father bought him his first dartboard.
+His father soon began taking him to nearby pubs so that he could compete against local players.
+By the time he was 15, Bristow was earning £120 per weekend playing darts, versus £12 a week at his proofreading job.

+He gave up his job to become a full-time darts player.

+In the early years Bristow and friend Bobby George took part in money races together in the pubs and clubs around London.

+Bristow played regularly in tournaments throughout his teenage years.
+Shortly before turning 18, he was capped by England for the first time.
+Soon afterwards, Bristow visited an English pub in Santa Monica, California called the Crafty Cockney.
+Bristow began wearing a shirt he received from the same pub depicting a uniformed British policeman, a Union Flag and the title "Crafty Cockney," which became his nickname.

 Peak years

-The nickname Crafty Cockney was given to Bristow when he visited an English pub of that name in 1976 during a visit to Santa Monica, California.
-Bristow wore a shirt (which he received from the same pub) depicting a uniformed British policeman, a Union Flag and the title Crafty Cockney whenever he took part in a tournament.

 Bristow emerged as the most successful and consistent darts player of the 1980s, reigning as number one in the world rankings during most of the period from 1980 until 1987.
 Television began showing increased interest in the sport in the late 1970s, with the first world championship occurring in 1978.

 Bristow won his first world championship in 1980, defeating fellow Londoner Bobby George.
 Bristow retained his title in 1981 (over John Lowe) and won it again in 1984 (over Dave Whitcombe), 1985 (over Lowe) and 1986 (over Whitcombe).
 He also suffered a shock defeat in a final during the 1980s, when the relatively unknown Keith Deller beat him in the 1983 final; he had also lost to Steve Brennan in the previous year's first round.
 As well as his five world titles, Bristow also finished as runner-up on five occasions, the last in 1991.

 As well as his world championship exploits, Bristow also lifted the prestigious Winmau World Masters crown five times (1977 beating Paul Reynolds, 1979 beating Canadian Allan Hogg, 1981 beating defending champion John Lowe, 1983 beating Mike Gregory and 1984 beating Keith Deller).
 He also reached the final in 1989, losing to Peter Evison.

 Bristow was a winner of the World Cup Singles on four occasions (1983 beating Jocky Wilson, 1985 beating Tony Payne, 1987 beating Bob Sinnaeve and 1989 beating Jack McKenna) and won the News of the World Darts Championship in 1983 beating Ralph Flatt and 1984 beating Ian Robertson (becoming only the second man in 57 years to successfully defend that title) together with countless other major tournaments including the British Open and Swedish Open three times each and the North American Open on four occasions.